Prescription drug abuse and addiction is only treated in our dual diagnosis program.

-Why Consider Inpatient Treatment at Ohio Hospital for Psychiatry
+Why Consider Treatment at Our Hospital for Prescription Drug Abuse

 People who abuse prescription medications are at an increased risk for the development of an addiction as the continued abuse leads to changes in the structure and function of the brain.
 This causes the body to want more and more of these substances and eventually an individual is unable to think of anything other than obtaining and using their prescription pills.
 As addiction takes over an individual’s life, he or she may begin to be unable to hold a job, his or her personal relationships may deteriorate, and he or she may begin to engage in risky behaviors in order to obtain more pills.
 In severe cases, an individual may overdose, which can reduce respiration and lead to death.
 If not properly treated, the consequences of prescription medication abuse will only get worse.

-If you are struggling with an addiction, an inpatient treatment program may be the most beneficial type of treatment.
-Inpatient treatment programs can get to the underlying cause of your prescription drug addiction and address any mental health issues that you may be struggling with.
-By receiving treatment in an inpatient program, you are able to receive the help that you need in the safest environment possible.
+If you are struggling with an addiction, an inpatient treatment center like ours in Columbus may be the most beneficial type of treatment.
+Inpatient treatment can get to the underlying cause of your prescription drug addiction and address any mental health issues that you may be struggling with.
+By receiving treatment at a center like ours, you are able to receive the help that you need in the safest environment possible.
 You will be provided with the opportunity to step away from the stressors of your everyday life so that you can focus solely on getting better.
-Through a combination of various therapies and medication management, this type of program can help you win the battle against your addiction and allow you to start living the life you deserve.
+Through a combination of various therapies and medication management, this type of treatment can help you win the battle against your addiction and allow you to start living the life you deserve.

-At Ohio Hospital for Psychiatry, our philosophy is based on an understanding that each one of our patients has a history of life experiences that have played a role in molding them into the people they are today.
+At Ohio Hospital for Psychiatry, our prescription drug abuse treatment center in Columbus, our philosophy is based on an understanding that each one of our patients has a history of life experiences that have played a role in molding them into the people they are today.
 We know that the problems you are currently struggling with are only a very small part of who you are and who you will become.
 Our goal is to help each one of our patients find hope and a renewed sense of self.

-At Ohio Hospital for Psychiatry, our treatment programs focus on the implementation of an active interdisciplinary approach.
+At our hospital for prescription drug addiction, our treatment center focuses on the implementation of an active interdisciplinary approach.
 When you arrive at our treatment center, the first step will be to complete a comprehensive evaluation that will allow us to determine the most appropriate level of care.
 Our highly trained and qualified staff provide thorough treatment while focusing on the individual needs of each patient.
 Some of the treatment methods that are incorporated into this individualized care include:

-Medication management: Medications can be a beneficial part of treating people who are struggling with prescription medication addiction and other co-occurring mental health disorders.
+Medication management is available at our treatment center.
+Medications can be a beneficial part of treating people who are struggling with prescription medication addiction and other co-occurring mental health disorders.
 If medication use is deemed necessary, our primary care physicians will closely monitor the medication while also making any changes that may be needed.

-Group therapy is held on a daily basis in our inpatient program and sessions are designed to bring patients together so that they can share their experiences.
+Group therapy is held on a daily basis in our treatment center in Columbus and sessions are designed to bring patients together so that they can share their experiences.
 Group sessions topics may include developing coping skills, identifying triggers, and relapse prevention.

 Continuing Care and Levels of Treatment

-At Ohio Hospital for Psychiatry, we understand that leaving an inpatient program and returning to everyday life can be scary as you wonder if you are going to be able to maintain your sobriety.
+At our hospital for prescription drug abuse, we understand that leaving a treatment center and returning to everyday life can be scary as you wonder if you are going to be able to maintain your sobriety.
 In order to help the discharge process go as smoothly as possible, your treatment team will work closely with you to develop an after care plan for continued care.
 Some patients will step down into a partial hospitalization program or an intensive outpatient program where they are able to remain in a therapeutic environment for most of the day while slowly integrating back into their community in the evenings.
 Other patients may feel as though they are ready to return home.
 If this is the case, our case management team will work with you in finding appropriate support groups and other available resources that will help keep you on the right path for recovery.